All the Old Knives: Plot

 The Vienna station receives another message from Ahmed saying that the terrorists have a camera mounted on the plane's undercarriage and the assault should be called off.
 Celia notices differences in the language of Ahmed's messages and fears he has been compromised.
 Checking the station's phone logs, she notices that a call to Iran was placed from Bill's office phone.
 Then Ahmed is killed and thrown off the plane.
 The next day, Celia leaves both Henry and Vienna.

 In the present, Henry asks why she ended their relationship so abruptly.
 Celia reveals that she saw a call on Henry's cellphone from the same Iranian number that she had found in the station phone logs.
 It is revealed that when the terrorists' demands were not met, they released sarin gas, killing themselves, the crew, and all passengers.
 The Vienna station is devastated by the outcome.
 Realizing that Henry was the leak, she left him but did not divulge her discovery to the CIA.

 She further confesses that, after Henry contacted her to arrange this meeting, she contacted Karl Stein, and he arranged the meeting place, the staff, and fake customers, with the aim of poisoning Henry via his wine.

 As Henry begins to succumb to the poison, Celia tearfully asks why he betrayed everyone to the terrorists.
 He explains that he was lured into a meeting with Ilyas, who had become radicalized and masterminded the hijacking.
 Ilyas' people staged the meeting between Mohammed and Celia to create the impression that Celia's life was in danger.
 This pushed Henry into revealing the plan for an undercarriage assault, and then the presence of Ahmed on the plane, in exchange for her life.

+Celia tells him that the CIA already knew he was the leak.
+Ilyas was captured and gave him up—she was just confirmation.

 Henry comes to terms with his impending death, and Celia returns home to her husband and children.
-Karl calls Vick to report that Henry has died, revealing that they had been working together the entire time.
+Karl calls Vick to report that Henry has died, and Vick is shown in Henry's apartment while agents clear it out, revealing that they had been working together the entire time.

 Cast

 Production

 The film was announced in May 2017, with Chris Pine and Michelle Williams in negotiations to star.
 James Marsh was set to direct, with The Mark Gordon Company and Entertainment One financing.

-In September 2020, with Williams, Marsh and The Mark Gordon Company no longer involved with the film, Thandiwe Newton was cast to replace Williams and Janus Metz was hired as director.
+In September 2020, with Williams, Marsh and The Mark Gordon Company no longer involved with the film, Thandiwe Newton was cast to replace Williams and Janus Metz Pedersen was hired as director.
 In November 2020, Jonathan Pryce and Laurence Fishburne joined the cast.

 Metz revealed filming had begun by December 2020 in London.
 Filming wrapped in London in February and moved to Monterey and Carmel-by-the-Sea, California, in March.
 Metz revealed that principal filming wrapped in mid-March.

 Jon Ekstrand and Rebekka Karijord composed the film score.